snowcorporate/tailwind_colors/README.md

 - indigo
 - violet
 - purple
+- fuchsia
 - pink
 - rose

-TWColors features the Tailwind 3.0 color palette:
+TWColors features the Tailwind 3.4.13 color palette:
 - The palette can be found on the [TailwindCSS website](https://tailwindcss.com/docs/customizing-colors)